collapsed-stacks/startups/questions/87/can-i-target-users-outside-my-country-in-my-new-startup.md

 - posted by: [DataSmarter](https://stackexchange.com/users/3128474/datasmarter) on 2014-07-31
 - score: 1

-<p><strong>It depends, of course on the type of your business.
-There are specific rules for specific sectors like medicaments</strong> (in some countries, the advertising for medicaments is forbidden)<strong>, firearms,...</strong> But if you are active in some more "common" activity, it is less complicated.</p>
+**It depends, of course on the type of your business.
+There are specific rules for specific sectors like medicaments** (in some countries, the advertising for medicaments is forbidden)**, firearms,...** But if you are active in some more "common" activity, it is less complicated.

-<p>You will have to pay attention to the place where you sell - is it an online store?
+You will have to pay attention to the place where you sell - is it an online store?
 Do you have some local shops?
-Will you have an official importer or will you just ship directly to the customer?</p>
+Will you have an official importer or will you just ship directly to the customer?

-<p><strong>In general, you will have take care of some tax issues</strong> (e.g. the VAT in European Union) <strong>but the most of the aspects are linked to the client.
-He has to know if it is legal or not to "import" and use your products in his country.</strong></p>
+**In general, you will have take care of some tax issues** (e.g. the VAT in European Union) **but the most of the aspects are linked to the client.
+He has to know if it is legal or not to "import" and use your products in his country.**

-<p>See it also like this: targeting or not, it doesn't matter.
-If you have a client from a country you are not targeting, you will not refuse to ship him your product, right?</p>
+See it also like this: targeting or not, it doesn't matter.
+If you have a client from a country you are not targeting, you will not refuse to ship him your product, right?

-<p><strong>The easiest way is to contact some kind of "public agency for export"</strong> (the name depend on your country) and they will give you more detailed answers. <strong>Consulting a lawyer</strong> should also be a good idea in this case.  </p>
+**The easiest way is to contact some kind of "public agency for export"** (the name depend on your country) and they will give you more detailed answers. **Consulting a lawyer** should also be a good idea in this case.

 ## Answer 90